 Reaching the Tipping Point Against AIDS

-Although AIDS did not reach epidemic status until the early 1980s, the disease has claimed many lives since it was first detected in the late 1950s.
-In the intervening years, millions of people have died from AIDS and related illnesses, particularly in sub-Saharan Africa, and although much progress has been made in developing cost-effective antiretroviral drugs to treat AIDS, it remains one of the world's largest public health problems.
+Although AIDS did not become an epidemic until the early 1980s, the disease has claimed many lives since it was first detected in the late 1950s.
+In the intervening years, millions of people have died from AIDS and related illnesses, particularly in sub-Saharan Africa, and although much progress has been made in developing cost-effective antiretroviral drugs for AIDS treatment, it remains one of the world's largest public health issues.